-John-Paul is Vice President Academic Affairs at the University of Lincoln Students’ Union.
+John-Paul is the former Vice President Academic Affairs 2016/17 at the University of Lincoln Students’ Union.

-He is the lead officer in relation to Student Employability, the Student Academic Experience, Teaching & Learning, Union Campus activities and Student Representatives in the union.
+He was the lead officer in relation to Student Employability, the Student Academic Experience, Teaching & Learning, Union Campus activities and Student Representatives in the union.

 As an undergraduate student at the University of Lincoln, John-Paul was involved in the Academic Representation system as a Course Rep, School Rep and College Officer and in various student engagement projects including the Student Staff Insight Scheme, Student Recruiters and more.

 During his time as College of Arts Officer, he won two Students’ Union Awards in 2016, for a joint campaign ran with the SU President and two other College Officers looking at the employability services the university provided.

 Alongside the Director of the Educational Development and Enhancement Unit (EDEU) at the University of Lincoln, he co-delivered a keynote address at the Jisc Change Agents' Network national meet-up in June 2016 on 'The University of Lincoln: a research-engaged and collaborative community' and students as partners.

 He subsequently took up office as Vice President Academic Affairs in the Students’ Union from June 2016, following successful election in February 2016.

 John-Paul graduated from the University of Lincoln with a First Class Honours degree in BA (Hons) Journalism in September 2016.
 During his degree, he built up experience in TV, radio and online.